PublicSoftTools

 What Is a UUID?

 A UUID (Universally Unique Identifier) — also called a GUID (Globally Unique Identifier) by Microsoft — is a 128-bit number used to identify resources uniquely across distributed systems without a central authority.
-Every UUID is formatted as 32 hexadecimal digits arranged in five groups separated by hyphens:
+Standardized as RFC 4122 (IETF 2005) and later updated by RFC 9562 (2024), the format is 32 hexadecimal digits arranged in five groups separated by hyphens:

 xxxxxxxx-xxxx-Mxxx-Nxxx-xxxxxxxxxxxx

-The M digit encodes the version (1 or 4 in common use) and the N digit encodes the variant (always 8, 9, a, or b for RFC 4122 UUIDs).
-The remaining 122 bits carry the actual unique data — either random bits for v4, or a timestamp plus node identifier for v1.
+The M digit encodes the version (1–8) and the N digit encodes the variant (always 8, 9, a, or b for RFC 4122 UUIDs).
+The remaining 122 bits carry the actual unique data.

 How to Use the UUID Generator

-3. Set the count to any number between 1 and 100 to generate multiple UUIDs at once.
+3. Set the count to 1–100 to generate multiple UUIDs at once

-4. Optionally enable Uppercase to output A–F in capitals instead of lowercase.
+4. Enable Uppercase to output A–F in capitals (GUID style)

-5. Click Generate — all UUIDs appear in the output area instantly.
+5. Click Generate — all UUIDs appear instantly

-6. Click Copy All to copy the entire output to your clipboard as newline-separated values.
+6. Click Copy All to copy newline-separated output to clipboard

 PropertyUUID v1UUID v4